top of page

 Wait until you get home from vacation to post your photos and tell your friends about what a wonderful time you had.
 Those closest to you will already know where you were, and be looking forward to hearing about it and seeing your vacation pics!

-I am not suggesting that you stop posting on social media; it is a wonderful tool to keep in touch with friends and family who are spread across the state, the country or the globe.
-However, please take into consideration the potential dangers of letting friends of friends, ex significant others, and even the general public know where you're going, or worse, where you are, and what you are doing.
+I'm not suggesting that you stop posting on social media; it's a great tool to keep in touch with friends and family across the miles.
+However, please consider the potential dangers of letting friends of friends, ex-significant others, and even the general public know where you're going, or worse, where you are, and what you are doing.

-I have heard stories ranging from people taking a “sick day” off of work, then checking in at the State Fair and posting photos of themselves having a great time (OF COURSE they got in trouble with their employer), to others posting that they were going away for a long weekend and their house being robbed while it was unattended.
-Why “check in” and give away your exact location when you could simply post a status or photo of whatever it is you really want to share...and do so when you're safely away?
+I have heard stories ranging from people taking a “sick day” off of work, then checking in at the State Fair and posting photos of themselves having a great time (they got in trouble with their employer), to others posting that they were going away for a long weekend and their house being robbed while it was unattended.
+Why “check in” and give away your exact location when you could simply post a status or photo of whatever it is you really want to share, after you're safely away?

-In your online interactions as well as your “IRL” (in real life, for those over 40) interactions, be aware, stay safe, and stop checking in!
+In your online and real-life interactions, be aware, stay safe, and stop checking in!

 Recent Posts